Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 - bson

 ### Environment Variables
 The site also depends upon a range of environment variables (also known as "config vars" in Heroku) to correctly function.
+Within a development environment such as Gitpod the code will utilise a env.py file, which is ommited from the git intentionally due to security reasons.
+A new file with the following environment variables for the os will need to be created if a new instance of this project is generated.

 - default IP address with the alias "IP"
 - default port number with the alias "PORT"
-- A secret key for certain flask functions including flash messages with the alias "SECRET_KEY"
+- A secret key for certain flask functions including flash messages with the alias "SECRET_KEY" which can be generated from [randomkeygen](https://randomkeygen.com/)
 - A URI to connect to the MongoDb database with the alias "MONGO_URI"
 - The name of the database within MongoDb that the site will interact with using the alias "DB_NAME"

-A Procfile also exists to instruct Heroku how to run the site.
+A Procfile also exists to instruct Heroku how to run the site using web: python and directing Heroku to run the app.py file.

 ### Database
 The site uses ATLAS MongoDb database service and it is recommended that this be utilised if alternative builds are developed.